-Jo arrived at the brownstone on a Saturday, ready to start her job as governess to the wealthy Kirke children.
-It hadn't exactly been a spur of the moment decision to come, but neither had she thought about it long and hard.
-She'd been restless, impatient for change, and in the job offer, she'd seen an opportunity for adventure.
+Jo arrived at the brownstone on a Saturday, ready to start her job as a nanny to the Kirke children.
+She hadn't made a spur of the moment decision to come, but neither had she thought about it long and hard.
+She'd been restless, impatient for change, and in the job offer, she'd seen an opportunity for distraction.

 After the taxi dropped her off, she stood gazing at the building for a few seconds.
 It was three stories high, and to Jo, it seemed to have far too many angles.
 Seven cement steps led up to the front door.
-The building was surrounded by small but tidy gardens, and in front was a brown black and wrought iron fence.
+Small but tidy gardens surrounded the building, and in front was a black wrought iron fence.
 Sparse trees grew at regular intervals along the sidewalk.

 When she reached the top of the steps, she rang the doorbell, then just stood there, tapping her foot and humming to herself, until the door swung open.

-The woman who'd opened the door was stylishly dressed in white slacks and a red sweater.
+The woman who'd opened the door wore white slacks and a red sweater.
 She had shoulder-length, curly dark brown hair and looked to be about thirty-five.

 "Oh, yes.
 I was expecting you."
 The woman smiled and shook her hand.
 "I'm Charlotte Kirke.
 It's so nice to meet you.
-Come on in.
+Come on inside.
 I'll introduce you to the girls."

-"Come and meet your new governess, Miss March," Charlotte called to them.
-They walked over and stood staring at Jo.
-The older girl blew a pink bubble with her gum and it popped.
+"Come and meet your new nanny, Jo March," Charlotte called to them.
+They walked over and stood, staring at Jo.
+The older girl was chewing gum.

 "This is Ella, and this is Emma," Charlotte told Jo.